 Inmates will be issued an identification card upon arrival at the institution.
-Inmates are required to have their identification cards in their possession at all times upon departing their assigned cell.
+Inmates are required to have in their ID cards in their possession at all times upon departing the unit.
 Inmates are responsible for the care of these cards.
 If an inmate loses his identification card, a five dollar fee to replace the card is required.